datanav/docs/talk/index.rst

 Sesam Talk
 ==========

-Sesam Talk :doc:`synchronizes <selective-data-sync>` core business data across different system types.
+Sesam Talk synchronizes core business data across different system types.
 You can read about which systems that are :doc:`currently supported <systems/index>`.

 .. toctree::
    :hidden: